The Voice Kids (Philippine TV series): Hosts

 On March 17, 2014, Luis Manzano and Alex Gonzaga were announced as the hosts.
 The second season was hosted by Manzano, along with Robi Domingo and Yeng Constantino.
 Domingo and Constantino replaced Gonzaga as the backstage and social media host.
 In the third season, Kim Chiu replaced Constantino.
 For the fourth season, Toni Gonzaga replaced Manzano.
 Domingo returned as a backstage host.
 During the fifth season, Domingo returned as a host, with Bianca Gonzalez replacing Toni Gonzaga as a host.
 On July 17, 2024, Dingdong Dantes was announced as the host.
+On July 31, 2026, Gabbi Garcia was announced as the backstage host.